vstinner/misc/cpython/pep-c-api-compat-version.rst

 * Freeze the API forever: this is not the stable ABI.
 For example, deprecated functions will continue to be removed on a regular basis.
+  Not updating ``Py_COMPAT_API_VERSION`` does not prevent C extensions maintainers to update their code: incompatible changes will still happen soon or later.
 * Provide a stable ABI: the macro only impacts the API.
 * Silver bullet solving all C API issues.